oar-team/cigri/doc/documentation/doc_modules.rst

 Metascheduler
 -------------

-The metascheduler decides which jobs are to be launched.
-It decides which jobs of which campaign are to be run on the different clusters and puts them into the *jobs_to_launch* table.
-Ordering is made by calling different schedulers depending on the type of campaign.
+The meta-scheduler is in charge of sharing the resources between the different campaigns.

 Scheduler
 ---------

-Decide what to execute and where.
+Once resources have been shared by the meta-scheduler, the scheduler will decide how to execute the campaigns (temporal/dimensional grouping) and add the jobs to the *job_to_launch* table with the proper options.

 Runner
 ------